-Family honors son they never got a chance to hold through Lemonade stand, donates proceeds
+Family honors son they never got a chance to hold through lemonade stand, donates proceeds

 Latest Weather Blog

-Family honors son they never got a chance to hold through Lemonade stand, donates proceeds
+Family honors son they never got a chance to hold through lemonade stand, donates proceeds

 BATON ROUGE — Lemonade stands are a staple of hot summer months.
 For the family of Chynna and Zac Reddix and their adopted daughter, Londyn, it was much more than just serving up lemonade on Saturday.
 It was about honoring their baby named Max, whom they never got the chance to hold.